TristanPerry/java8-spring-cloud-microservice-demo/README.md

 ## Future Work Planned

-I'll be re-visting this demo over the coming weeks to make a few small improvements to it, such as:
+I've been re-visting this demo since it was first published, to make small improvements to it.
+Other future work planned includes:

-* Make use of the H2 database I've configured, via Spring Data.
-I'll then aim to add more RESTful endpoints, such as PUT, POST, DELETE etc, to the existing controllers.
 * Currently the bearer token is manually captured and passed in the single Feign client example; this would be better as an interceptor.
-* Adding unit tests where they'd be useful.
 * Enable the refresh token ability, since currently the bearer tokens expire after a set time with no way to renew it.
-* Maybe re-organise common classes (ResourceServerConfig and FizzReportRow) into a common area.

 I hope you have found this useful.
 Please feel free to get in touch if you have any questions or comments.
 Thanks!